Print Style Guide

 • Nathan Patz Law Center — The law school is housed in the Nathan Patz Law Center, a state-of-the-art building that opened in 2002.

-• Lexington Building — houses the offices of the Graduate School, Academic Affairs, and Research and Development; lowercase “the: before it
+• Lexington Building — houses the offices of the School of Graduate Studies, Academic Affairs, and Research and Development; lowercase “the: before it

 • R Adams Cowley Shock Trauma Center — there is no period after the “R”; Shock Trauma on second reference.